BeileiCui/MS-TFAL/README.md

-# Multi-Scale Supervision with Temporal Feature Affinity Learning (MSS-TFAL)
+# Multi-Scale Temporal Feature Affinity Learning (MSTFAL)

 ## Introduction
 * This is the implementation for our MSS-TFAL.